forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ### Git-Priority

-Git has proven to be the most popular way for developers to store their code today and we believe your code, content and data is yours and should be stored with access to modern technologies in a Git repository.
-Hence, Forestry takes a Git-backed approach to content management pushing all changes back to your repository and pulling updated code directly into the content manager as it is updated.
+Git has proven to be the most popular tool for developers to store their code today and we believe your code, content and data is yours and should be stored with access to modern technologies in.
+Hence, Forestry takes a Git-backed approach to content management pushing all changes back to your Git repository and pulling updated code directly into the content manager as it is updated.
 This way your Gatsby site is always in-sync, you can take advantage of all the tools in the Git environment and editors can edit and preview the latest version of the site.

 \[Screenshot of Editor Change and Markdown diff\]